-All of the tragedies we faced in our first five years were horrible, but nothing could have prepared our school for what happened on September 9th, 2010.
-I will never forget where
+All the tragedies we faced in our first five years were horrible, but nothing could have prepared our school for what happened on September 9th, 2010.
+I will never forget where I was when I got the call.

-I was when I got the call.
-I was observing Rosh Hashanah and on the way to the cemetery to pay respect to my grandparents.
+and on the way to the cemetery to pay respect to my grandparents.
 Almost simultaneously as I passed Baptist Hospital, I got a call from the school telling me that 1 1⁄2 year old baby Madison was in that very hospital.
 She was taken in for a suspected ear infection.
 It ended up being a brain tumor.
 The final diagnosis was yet to be determined.